dimanyfantakis/Text2SpeechEditor/README.md

 ### Functionalities

 * Create and edit the contents of document.
-The document hold a title, the author and a creation date
+The document holds the title, author and creation date
 * Save/load the document to/from disk
 * Transform the document, or a specific line, to audio, in order or in reverse order
 * Encode the document, or a specific line, using Atbash or Rot-13 type of encodement and transform it to audio.